potatotatertoot/TestCalc/README.md

 | 4 | 2 3 0 4 5 | 14 | 0 |
 | 5 | 9 9 9 9 1 | 37 | 6561 |

-Test 3 exercises overflow detection (9⁵ = 59049 exceeds the 32767 signed limit).
+Test 3 exercises overflow detection (9⁵ = 59049 exceeds the 32767 signed limit)
-Test 4 confirms a single zero zeroes the entire product.
+Test 4 confirms a single zero zeroes the entire product

 ## Notes

-- Input is restricted to five single digits (0–9) and non-digit keys are not validated.
+- Input is restricted to five single digits (0–9) and non-digit keys are not validated
-- Decimal output (PRINTDEC) supports values up to 32767; larger products are reported as overflow rather than printed.
+- Decimal output (PRINTDEC) supports values up to 32767; larger products are reported as overflow rather than printed